 - Neon bulbs

-Vermont's Lamp Law provides a manufacturer-funded collection and recycling program for mercury-containing bulbs.
-Vermont residents, small businesses and institutions (such as schools) can recycle mercury-containing bulbs (including all fluorescent) at a number of municipal and retail locations across the state.
+Vermont residents, small businesses, and institutions (such as schools) can recycle certain mercury-containing bulbs for free at municipal and retail locations across the state.
 To find a collector near you, enter your zip-code at lamprecycle.org.